 - Your budget form may have one or more sections hidden or your agency may not be required to complete all elements, as all areas do not apply to all agencies.
 Some information provided in these instructions may also not apply to all agencies. - Always use whole numbers or dollars when completing any of the budget forms.
-The only exception to this is the FTE (Full Time Equivalent) column, as this information is entered in fractions. - The authorized funding level for your agency is indicated on the attached file titled "Your Agency Name - Allocation xx/xx" which was also included with your allocation letter.
+The only exception to this is the FTE (Full Time Equivalent) column, as this information is entered in fractions. - The authorized funding level for your agency is indicated on the attached file titled "Your Agency Name Allocation xx/xx" which was also included with your allocation letter.
 The budget you submit must be within your agency's capped allocation amount and can only include approved programs.
 Any change in location/sites must be approved in writing by BHCS and incorporated into the contract prior to the change being implemented.
 Any new or expanded services would require prior approval of the Alameda County Board of Supervisors. - Each program site (including school sites) must have a separate program budget column and Reporting Unit (RU) number; the only exceptions to this would be satellite sites. - If more than one modality of service is provided at a particular site, then a separate program budget column and RU must be used for each modality.
 For example, agencies that have a day treatment program and are approved to provide medication support services should complete two separate program budget columns (one for the day treatment program and one for the medication support services program). - Programs serving both adults and children must reflect costs for each population and modality of service in separate program budget columns.
-For example, if one program serves all ages, there should be two columns on the budget, appropriately labeled "Adult" and "Children," and separate RU numbers should be set up to distinguish between children and adult clients. - Children and youth day treatment programs need to identify the time and cost of a "psychiatrist" and/or other medical personnel who provide psychiatric evaluation or medication monitoring.
-This would be shown in either the "Salaries and Wages" section (if the staff is an employee of the agency) or if a contracted position is used for these purposes, this must be identified on the "Operating Expenses Detail" worksheet and included in the "Professional & Specialized Services" line item in the "Operating Expenses" section of the budget. - MIA Financial Rewards funding may be used for client care use only.
+For example, if one program serves all ages, there should be two columns on the budget, appropriately labeled "Adult" and "Children," and separate RU numbers should be set up to distinguish between children and adult clients. - All treatment programs need to identify the time and cost of a "psychiatrist" and/or other medical personnel who provide psychiatric evaluation, medication monitoring or other direct services.
+This would be shown in either the "Salaries and Wages" section (if the staff is an employee of the agency) or if a contracted position is used for these purposes, this must be identified on the lines for MH Professional Contracted Services just below Employee Benefits. - MIA Financial Rewards funding may be used for client care use only.
 These expenses should be included in the Client Supportive Expenditures section.